Airtable MCP server

 Step 1: Get Your Airtable Credentials

-1. Create a Personal Access Token at Airtable Account with these scopes:
+1. Personal Access Token: Visit Airtable Account and create a token with these scopes:

 • data.records:read - Read records from tables